nodeftpd/nodeftpd/README.md

 # Scoped version, warning
 This version of nodeftpd is a scoped version to be used in [ipcam2mqtt](https://github.com/svrooij/ipcam2mqtt)

+This library is provided as is.
+It's highly unstable and the tests are broken!!
+Entire library needs cleanup.

 # Simple, Extensible FTP Server in Pure JavaScript
 [![Build Status](https://travis-ci.org/svrooij/nodeftpd.png?branch=master)](https://travis-ci.org/svrooij/nodeftpd)